-Orlando Paternity, Modification, Adoption & Enforcement Attorneys
+Orlando Paternity, Modification, Adoption & Enforcement Attorney

 In Florida, if parents are not married when a child is born, fatherhood is not automatically legally established.
 Establishing paternity identifies a child’s legal father and gives important rights and benefits to the child, the mother, and the father.
 For example, the parents will both then have access to the child’s medical and educational records.
 Through this procedure, the parents will have the right to obtain court orders for child support, custody, and timesharing.